nollenr/CloudFormationVPC/README.md

 |Security Group 1 ID|"${AWS::StackName}-SecurityGroup1"|The ID of the security group which allows access to public resources from a single IP|
 |Security Group 2 ID|"${AWS::StackName}-SecurityGroup1"|The ID of the security group which allows intra-node communication|
 |JoinValue |Use this output as the "ExistingJoinString" parameter when creating additional regions.  | The CloudFormation Template creates this value when the 1st region is created.  |
 <br><br>
+You can stop reading here unless you are building a multi-region cluster.
+<br><br>
  # Multi-Region
 To create a multi-region CockroachDB Cluster: